Important Updates from Immigration, Refugee and Citizenship Canada

 - If approved by the College you will receive a letter of acceptance, which will give your student status

-- Use this letter to apply for a visa, so that you may enter Canada
+- Use this letter to apply for a study permit, so that you may enter Canada

-- When you arrive in Canada you will receive your student authorization from an Immigration Canada Office
+- When you arrive in Canada you will receive your study permit from an Immigration Canada Office

 The Immigration Section of the Canadian diplomatic mission in your location can provide full information about how to apply for admission to Canada.